-SPF TempError (temporary error) is caused by a DNS error such as DNS timeout during an SPF authentication check conducted by the receiving servers.
+SPF TempError (temporary error) is caused by a DNS error such as a DNS timeout during an SPF authentication check conducted by the receiving servers.

 If a user experiences a temporary error while trying to send an email, they will be prompted to retry.
 However, the success of this second attempt depends on how the initial policy is set up.
 For example, if there is an SPF temperror, the SMTP command will return with a 4xx status code.